HSP Living: Intense Feelings and Learning to Respond Instead of React

-It is important, for the purposes of this article, that I take a moment to make it quite clear that learning to manage our feelings is not the same thing as "controlling" them.
+It is important, for the purposes of this article, that I take a moment to make it quite clear that learning to manage our feelings is not the same thing as "controlling" them or "swallowing" them.

 For most people "controlling" is a negative word that suggests that we somehow "stuff" or ignore what we're feeling.
-And that's rarely a good thing.
-By learning to "manage" our strong feelings, we allow ourselves to experience them fully, but then make a conscious choice to respond to them in a constructive way, rather than react to them, in often DE-structive ways.
+And that's rarely a good thing and actually can be damaging to your mental health.
+By learning to "manage" our strong feelings, we allow ourselves to experience them fully, but then can make a conscious choice to respond to them in a constructive way, rather than react to them, in often DE-structive ways.

 In times long gone by, this was often referred to as "counting to 10" before responding to something that was upsetting.